julianrojas87/PhD-consortium-ISWC2019/content/abstract.md

 Semantic Web and Linked Data technologies provide a common framework for data integration.
-Yet it is still unclear how relevant data can be automatically discovered and reused while remaining independent from specific route planning algorithm implementations.
+Yet it is still unclear how relevant data can be automatically reused while remaining independent from specific route planning algorithm implementations.
 <!-- Preliminaries     -->
 Preliminary work